lkodinsson/MARS/Basic/PHB.md

 For example: A character attacks another and the defender rolls deflection to defend against damage.
 If the attacker succeeds, they do full damage, but on a graze they do half damage.

-For other types of opposed checks where only one side can win (such as an arm wrestling contest), grazes aren't possible and are simply considered failures.
+For other types of opposed checks where only one side can win (such as an arm wrestling contest), any comparisons that result in a tie or lower are all considered failures.
+Grazes are not possible in this type of opposed check.

 ### Challenge Difficulty